jlangch/venice/doc/readme/ext-shell.md

 Returns the process info for a process represented by a PID or a process handle.

-Returns for each process a map the keys ':arguments', ':command', ':command-line', ':start-time', ':total-cpu-millis', and ':user'
+Returns for each process a map with the keys ':arguments', ':command', ':command-line', ':start-time', ':total-cpu-millis', and ':user'

 _Note: Requires Java 9+_